digiverse/datomic-qbuilder/README.md

 Datomic QBuilder is an attempt to create a different Datomic console than the one provided by Datomic.

+[Here's a quick video preview](media/DatomicQBuilderPreview.mp4) of some features of the QBuilder.

 ## Features
 ### Datalog Source
 In this view, one can compose/view a raw Datalog query with pull expression support.